-You probably know that whey protein should be your top protein choice when you're trying to build muscle, but you may not know that it should actually be your top choice when looking to lose weight, too!
+You probably know that whey protein should be your top protein choice when you're trying to build muscle, but you may not know that it should actually be your top choice when you're on a weight-loss diet, too!
 Yes, this fast-digesting protein king actually packs a powerful appetite-suppressing punch, contrary to the fact that liquids (and whey in particular) digest quickly.

-Whey protein has been shown to positively impact the hunger hormones in your gut, the appetite control center in your brain, and to have a helpful impact on blood glucose levels (which has a positive impact on appetite).
+Whey protein has been shown to positively impact the hunger hormones in your gut, the appetite control center in your brain, and to have a helpful impact on blood glucose levels (which has a positive impact on appetite, and in turn weight loss).
 It's even been shown to be a superior appetite suppressant compared to casein protein in the short term.

 1. Increases Appetite Suppressing Hormones

 Whey protein is composed of several bioactive compounds, or small molecules that exert powerful effects in your body.
-Glycomacro protein (GMP) is one that may play a major role in suppressing your appetite.
+Glycomacro peptide (GMP) is one that may play a major role in suppressing your appetite.
 GMP has been shown to increase secretion of the gut hormone cholecystokinin (CCK).
-CCK plays a major role in sending satiety signals to the brain, which may help encourage you to put your fork down.
+CCK plays a major role in sending satiety signals to the brain, which may help encourage you to put your fork down and make weight loss easier.

 A study in the journal Appetite found the presence of GMP in whey protein to have a major impact on keeping appetite at bay.
 Researchers provided subjects with a regular whey protein or a GMP-depleted whey protein before they sat down to an all-you-can-eat meal.
 Subjects who drank the GMP-depleted whey ate significantly more than the traditional whey group, which researchers attributed to the appetite-suppressing impact of GMP.